HPV Screening Test

-The Australian Government Department of Health has advised that from 1 December 2017, the standard Pap test will be replaced by more accurate Cervical Screening Test.
-Currently Pap tests are recommended every two years when the results are normal.
-Part of the good news about the Cervical Screening Test is that with normal results, repeat screening is recommended every five years!
+Since 1st December 2017 the standard Pap test has been replaced by more accurate Cervical Screening Test by The Australian Government Department of Health.
+Pap tests were recommended every two years when the results were normal and part of the good news about the Cervical Screening Test is that with normal results repeat is recommended every five years.

-An abnormal Pap smear can also indicate the presence of infection or abnormal cells called dysplasia, which does not necessarily denote cancer.
+An abnormal screening result can also indicate the presence of infection or abnormal cells called dysplasia, which does not necessarily denote cancer.

-An abnormal Pap smear may indicate the presence of one or more of the following:
+An abnormal result in your Cervical Screening Test may indicate the presence of one or more of the following:

 - An infection or an inflammation